lawleyfall2019/110-fall2019/exercises/imgOptExercise/imageOpt.md

-## Image Basics: Color, Compression, and File Optimization
+# Image Basics: Color, Compression, and File Optimization

-### Part 1: Color Models
+## Part 1: Color Models

 For today's exercise, you’ll be using Photoshop files that are contained in [exampleImages.zip](exampleImages.zip).
+(Right-click on the link and choose "Save Link As...".)

-1. From the archive you just downloaded, open the file Sunflower150.jpg in Photoshop.
+1. Open the file Sunflower150.jpg in Photoshop.
 2. Display the Channels Window (Window > Channels)
 3. View the Image > Mode menu.
 The current color mode of the image (RGB, PhotoShop’s default) has a check mark next to it in the mode menu.
 What menu items are grayed out?
 (Make a note of this.)
 4. Switch the mode to CMYK.
 (If you get a warning, click Yes to proceed.)
 Note the changes in the Channels window.